Wine Executive Program 2012

 - Phillip Anderson, General Manager Cap★Rock Winery

 The highlights of the week were the many social activities enabling the group to make deeper connections with each other.
 We hosted a dinner at the Robert Mondavi Institute for Wine and Food Science, and held a wine tasting where participants had the opportunity to share wine from their own wineries and collections.
 The variety and excellence of these wines was a real treat for everyone in attendance.

 The connections have continued after this year’s very successful program and we look forward to seeing everyone at upcoming events being planned for this fall.
-Click here to stay in touch with future events associated with UC Davis Wine Executives or to be added to our mailing list.
 For more information about the program schedule and details on the speakers and sessions, please visit the WEP Curriculum page.

 Thanks to everyone in the vibrant group who participated this year!
 We look forward to staying connected with all our new friends.

 “The program allowed me to learn different facets of the business at a high level.
 The UC Davis staff did an incredible job with the accommodations, presentation of materials and the caliber of the instructors.
 The benefit of the four days of instruction allowed me personally to understand how the other areas of the business function and what to focus on within those different functions.
 Another benefit of attending the program was the realization of how big the wine industry is and how diverse it is.
 As for the social / network aspect, I had the opportunity to meet 70 other people in the business from different countries and different departments as well as a wide spectrum of the size of wineries and price point of the wine they sell.
 This allowed for side conversations in a social environment that allowed all of us to compare and discuss the struggles and opportunities we all have within our own wineries.”